Resize text-+=

 • Be 19 years old or older.

-• Have access to reliable transportation to clinics.
+• Have access to reliable transportation to events.

 • Cultural competency and respect for all older adults in BC, including people who are BIPOC, LGBTQIA+, and seniors with disabilities.